Facebook

 Only Chicco Infant Car Seats Fit

-This stroller can be converted to a travel system attaching a car infant seat, but only those made by Chicco are compatible.
+This stroller converts to a travel system by attaching a car infant seat, but only those made by Chicco are compatible.

 Though some find other brands of car seats will fit, they do not click into place correctly, so their use is not advisable.